mlanza/proposal-command-syntax/README.md

 ```
 While the above is contrived, it uses a functional approach to computing an outcome.
 Can you spot the inefficiencies?

 In each instance where `toWhatever` is called a copy happens first.
-This is one of the reasons a dev executing a series of operations trades queries (i.e. faux commands) for actual commands.
-Mutable objects and real change is faster than simulated change when several intermediaries operations are involved.
+This is why a dev executing a series of operations trades queries (faux commands) for actual commands.
+Using mutable objects and real change is faster than simulating change especially as the number of intermediary operations increases.

 If the aim is to avoid mutating report cards only the initial copy is necessary: